Professor Chris Gerrard, BA (Hons), PhD, MIFA, FSA

 Professor Christopher Gerrard has held a Chair in Archaeology since 2009 and was a Deputy Head of the Faculty of Social Sciences and Health 2008-2011.

 After studying for a joint honours degree in Archaeology and Geology Chris continued at the University of Bristol to complete his PhD in 1987 under the supervision of Professors Mick Aston and Richard Harrison.
-He was later awarded a post-doctoral grant from the Spanish government to work on medieval pottery in Spain, and subsequently joined the newly-formed Cotswold Archaeological Trust in Cirencester in 1989, going on to become the Senior Archaeological Consultant at Countryside Planning and Management.
+Subsequently he was awarded a post-doctoral grant from the Spanish government to work on medieval pottery in Spain and later joined the newly-formed Cotswold Archaeological Trust (now Cotswold Archaeology) in Cirencester in 1989, going on to become the Senior Archaeological Consultant at Countryside Planning and Management.
 He left commercial archaeology in 1992 to take up a post as lecturer at the University of Winchester (then King Alfred's College), joining the Archaeology department in Durham in 2000.
 He was Deputy Head of Department and Chair of the Department's Research Committee in the period 2005-7 before becoming a Deputy Head of the Faculty of Social Sciences and Health (for Postgraduate matters) 2008-11 and Deputy Head of Department again in 2012.
 He is the current Chair of the Board of Studies in Archaeology.